 The bad news?
 You probably won’t know what particular kind of animal yours is until you’re actually in the midst of it.
 That’s why it’s important to plan so you’re prepared for it and make the necessary adjustments seamlessly, whatever comes your way.
-Here are some interview types of interviews you should be prepared for.

 the phone interview

-Once the hiring manager has narrowed down the hundreds of resumes they’ve received into a short list, most begin their hiring process with a phone interview.
-With time being a non-renewable resource, the phone interview is an opportunity for them to further narrow their search so only the strongest contenders move on to the in-person interview stage.
+Once the hiring manager has narrowed down the hundreds of resumes they’ve received into a short list.
+Most begin their hiring process with a phone interview.
+Phone interviews help them save time by narrowing down their search for candidates.
+So, only the strongest contenders with skills and experience move on to the in-person interview stage.

-the video or skype interview
+the video interview

-Increasingly, organizations are turning to technology to assist in their hiring.
-Skype is the phone interview beefed up.
-This is especially true for opportunities where distance and location are obstacles or where you’re being interviewed by someone at head office in another province or country is interviewing you.
+Businesses utilize technology in their recruitment process.
+Videocalls is the phone interview beefed up.
+This is especially true for jobs where distance and location are obstacles.
+Or where someone in another province or country is interviewing you.

 the in-person interview